bitsongofficial/delegation-program/README.md

 ## Prerequisites

-- Basic information is set on chain: Contact information (website, twitter, telegram, etc.), details, avatar/logo.
+- Basic information is set on chain (explorebitsong & mintscan): Contact information (website, twitter, telegram, etc.), details, avatar/logo.
 - No delegation without application.
 To receive the uptime or self stake delegation validators will also need to apply.

 ## Rules